 FDIC National Survey of Unbanked and Underbanked Households, 2022

-Together, nearly 40% of Black households are partially or entirely outside the formal banking system.
-These are deposits that Black-owned banks never receive, customers they never serve, and lending capacity they never build.
+Nearly 40% of Black households sit partially or entirely outside the formal banking system.
+Black-owned banks therefore miss the deposits they would receive, the customers they would serve, and the lending capacity they would otherwise build.

-Location makes the deposit problem worse.
-Black-owned banks sit in urban areas where commercial real estate costs are high and competition from national banks with billion-dollar marketing budgets is fierce.
-A bank that lends mainly in a neighborhood with high unemployment and volatile property values will see higher default rates.
-That happens not because its lending standards are lower, but because the local economy is more fragile.
-More defaults force the bank to hold more money in reserve.
-That shrinks the amount it can lend.
-The bank is punished for serving the very community it was created to serve.
+Location compounds the deposit problem.
+Black-owned banks are found in urban areas where commercial real estate costs are high and competition from national banks with billion-dollar marketing budgets is intense.
+A bank lending primarily in neighborhoods with high unemployment and volatile property values encounters higher default rates.
+The cause is not lower lending standards but a more fragile local economy.
+More defaults mean holding larger reserves, which reduces the amount available to lend.
+The bank ends up penalized for serving the community it was created to serve.

 Americans in underserved communities spend approximately $189 billion per year on fees and interest for alternative financial services — services that would be unnecessary if they had access to basic banking.